snakewizardd/dda_scaffold/docs/architecture/paper.md

 ## 7. Conclusion

-We introduced DDA-X, a framework for agentic AI that inverts the standard relationship between surprise and exploration.
-Rather than treating surprise as a learning signal, DDA-X models surprise as a threat that triggers protective rigidity.
+We introduced DDA-X, a framework for agentic AI that explores an inverse relationship between surprise and exploration.
+Rather than treating all surprise as a learning signal, DDA-X models surprise as a trigger for protective rigidity.

-Our key contributions are:
+The proposed mechanics include:

 1. A continuous state-space model with identity attractor and force-balanced dynamics
 2. Adaptive rigidity that increases with prediction error and dampens exploration
 3. The DDA-X selection formula: cos(Δx, d̂(a)) + c·P(a|s)·√N(s)/(1+N(s,a))·(1-ρ)
-4. Configurable personality profiles enabling agent archetypes
+4. Configurable behavioral profiles enabling agent archetypes
-5. A complete implementation architecture
+5. An implementation architecture built on the ExACT framework

-This work opens new directions for building agents that balance task completion with self-preservation, potentially relevant for AI safety and alignment.
+This work opens directions for building agents that balance task completion with behavioral stability, potentially relevant for AI safety and research into agentic alignment.

 ---